brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-05-what-makes-a-great-product-manager.md

----
-layout: post
-title: What makes a great Product Manager
+# What makes a great Product Manager
----

 Edward Ho, an Engineer at Google, have an <a href="http://www.quora.com/Google/What-makes-someone-a-great-product-manager-at-Google/answer/Edward-Ho-1">awesome answer</a> to a Quora Question - <a href="http://www.quora.com/Google/What-makes-someone-a-great-product-manager-at-Google">What makes someone a great product manager at Google?</a> Here is an extract; modified to answer a general question - What makes a great product manager?